7aske/grain/documentation/02-controller.md

 There is a variety of return types supported by the framework for the handler methods.
 Depending on the return type framework will do additional (or no additional) processing of the value before returning it to the client.
+Responses are handled by corresponding `ResponseWriter` classes.

 Supported return types are: